oracle/oracle-database-operator/docs/privateai/oke-logging.md

 kubectl logs -n pai pod/<pod-name>
 ```

-If the log line is not visible here, OKE workload logging cannot collect it.
+If the log line is not visible here, then OKE workload logging cannot collect it.

 ### 2. Verify the application is really writing to stdout/stderr

 The recommended path assumes the application logs go to the main container log
 stream.

-If the application writes only to files, those file logs will not automatically
+If the application writes only to files, then those file logs will not automatically
 appear in OKE workload logging unless a separate cluster-side or application-side
 solution is introduced.